ricardo460/fermat-org/README-FERMAT-NETWORK.md

 ## The challenge

-As the P2P is expected to be so large, and being updated and larger every time, it's not feasible to obtain the whole P2P data in a single json document, so and ajax call is not possible because it expects a complete json document to be received, and we need a continuous data traffic to render the network in real-time with the server.
+As the P2P is expected to be so large, and being updated and larger every time, it's not feasible to obtain the whole P2P data in a single json document, so an single ajax call is not possible because it expects a complete json document to be received, and we need a continuous data traffic to render the network in real-time with the server.

 ## The solution

 To maintain a bidirectional communication between client and server, we are going to use websockets (https://html.spec.whatwg.org/multipage/comms.html#network)

+> Miguel: If the data about the P2P network is considered sensitive then there must be a security layer in the data transfer to encrypt the transmission.

 ## Server-side process